sillelien/docktor/README.md

     FIX_COMMAND: "/scripts/fixes/tutum_restart.sh ${TEST_TUTUM_API_URL}"
 ```

 This checks to see if the Nginx server is running on port 80, if not it runs a pre-supplied script that restarts the container on Tutum.

+## Additional Commands and Resources

+Additional resources to a usual Docker Alpine image include the following: curl, nmap, socat, (netcat), Bash, Docker, Python, Pip.
+As well as these CLIs for the following services are include: Tutum, Digital Ocean, Amazon Web Services.
+If you have suggestions for other CLIs please let me know.

 [![Deploy to Tutum](https://s.tutum.co/deploy-to-tutum.svg)](https://dashboard.tutum.co/stack/deploy/)